 How Can I Check My Credit Score Online?

-Paytm is one such mobile application that allows you to check your credit score in three simple steps:
+Paytm, a trusted mobile application, offers a user-friendly process to check your credit score in just three simple steps:

 - Log in to the Paytm mobile app.